 Kompakt is the general contractor for the project.
 Spectrum Group of Companies (Spectrum GC) provided the designs for the new passenger terminal and was also the construction technical client for the project.

 TSN Mechanical built the external water supply and sewage systems as part of the first phase of the airport development project.

 Facilities at Kurumoch airport

-The terminal complex includes an international and domestic departure building, an international arrivals building, and a domestic arrivals building.
+The terminal complex includes an international and domestic departure building, an international arrivals building and a domestic arrivals building.
 A business terminal building was opened in 2003.
 The airport features 50 aircraft stands and is equipped with satellite navigation and quality management systems.
-Common lounges and a business lounge are located at the ground floor of the passenger terminal and are facilitated with free Wi-Fi.
+Common lounges and a business lounge are located at the ground floor of the passenger terminal and facilitated with free Wi-Fi.